gianlucagiacometti/web-toolbox/README.md

 I also appreciate Bootstrap, Bootstrap-Icons and FontAwesome (free version), and I consider them not only very useful web designing tools, but also the very basis of modern web design.
 Therefore, I conformed the layouts to the Bootstrap standards and I designed all my tools for an optional use of the two icon sets.

+## Requirements

+- jQuery 4
+- Bootstrap Select >= 1.5.3

+jQuery is treated as a frontend dependency and is not installed through Composer.
+Install it with your frontend package manager, for example with Yarn.

 ## Install
 ```
 composer require gianlucagiacometti/web-toolbox